boldlink/terraform-aws-route53-records/tests/supportingResources/README.md

 [<img src="https://avatars.githubusercontent.com/u/25388280?s=200&v=4" width="96"/>](https://boldlink.io)

-# terraform-aws-ec2 supporting resources
+# terraform-aws-route53-records supporting resources

 These stacks are to be used on the examples testing and where setup to minimum dependencies, they are not in any way the recommended setup for a production grade implementation.

 This stack builds:
-* VPC with public and Private subnets
+* VPC with public and single NAT
+* Route 53 Hosted Zone

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements